outfieldtrainer/outfieldtrainer-privacy/README.md

   <ul>
     <li>To provide and improve app functionality</li>
     <li>To authenticate users and manage accounts</li>
-    <li>To personalize training features</li>
+    <li>To personalize training and recommendations</li>
     <li>To communicate important updates related to the app</li>
   </ul>

   <h2>Subscriptions & Payments</h2>
   <p>
     Outfield Trainer offers optional auto-renewing subscriptions.
-    All payments are processed securely by Apple through the App Store.
+    Payments are processed securely by the app store provider (such as the Apple App Store or Google Play Store).
-    Outfield Trainer does not collect or store payment or credit card information.
   </p>
   <p>
+    Outfield Trainer does not collect or store payment or credit card information.
     Subscription status and entitlements are managed using RevenueCat.
   </p>